I am a PhD candidate in the Department of Philosophy, Logic and Scientific Method at the London School of Economics.

 Abstract: In this paper I argue that an agent need not be embodied in order to act.
 For example, an agent need not be physically present.
 A commander may kill an innocent on a distance via a soldier who takes aim and pulls the trigger.
 Despite the soldier pulling the trigger, it might be the commander who kills the innocent.
 This view is counterintuitive because in paradigmatic instances of agency an agent is embodied in the sense that the agent is present and performs a bodily movement.
 I develop this intuition as three assumptions, which together I call the `embodiment view’.
 While this view is sound for paradigmatic instances of agency and widely voiced in existing literature, I argue that embodiment in this sense is not necessary to be an agent of an action.
 Each of the three assumptions of the embodiment view can be relaxed which provides a taxonomy of cases that violate it.

 In my dissertation I investigate the concept of agency and argue that non-human entities, such as groups, computer programs and robots, are agents and can be held responsible for their actions.

-In the first part of the thesis I focus on conceptual questions around agency.
-I extend a counterfactual conception of causation to formalise the intuitive idea of agency as something being up to the agent.
-I call this account agency as difference-making.
-I also discuss in what sense an agent must have a body and in particular whether agency requires a human body, as some philosophers of action have assumed.
+In the first part I focus on conceptual questions surrounding agency.
+I extend a counterfactual conception of causation to formalise the intuitive idea of agency as something that is up to an agent.
+I call this account `agency as difference-making’.
+I investigate in what sense an agent must have a body and in particular whether agency requires a human body, as some philosophers of action have assumed.

 In the second part of the thesis, I turn to questions of responsibility.
-I investigate, drawing on agency as difference-making, where responsibility is located in hierarchical groups, such as the military, and argue that no responsibility gap arises from the use of autonomous drones.
+I investigate, drawing on agency as difference-making, where responsibility is located in hierarchical groups, such as the military, and under which conditions so-called responsibility gaps may arise.